-Certified staffing was budgeted to accommodate salary increases for current staff of approximately 3%.
-Employee insurance and other benefit costs are expected to increase 5.5%.
+Certified staffing was budgeted to accommodate salary increases for current staff of 2.5%.
+Employee insurance and other benefit costs are projected to increase 5%.
 These added operational expenses are expected to continue to draw down the districts operating balance which we have been saving in anticipation of these costs.
-Four and a half additional classified staff positions were added for the Early Childhood Center, but two of these positions will be completed paid for by state ECSE funding.
-The other 2.5 positions are custodial positions.
+Our newly adopted CSIP contains an emphasis on addressing student needs for both academic remediation and emotional social adjustment.
+The costs associated with these goals will be a challenge for the district going forward.
+Class sizes and current assignments of staff will need to be carefully considered as we attempt to assign more resources to these efforts.